 Step 2: Choosing your Domain Name

 The next step to creating your WordPress.com site/blog is choosing your domain name.
-In the above image you can see that there is a search bar to help you define the domain name you would like.
-We have chosen jamesdesign.
+In the above image, you can see that there is a search bar to help you define the domain name you would like.
+We have chosen game design.

-Of course, if you’re building a website for an existing company, rather than starting a new brand from scratch, your best bet is to match your domain name to your existing brand.
-This will save you time and effort in promoting your new site, by drawing on existing brand awareness.
+Of course, if you’re building a website for an existing company, your best bet is to match your domain name to your existing brand rather than starting a new brand from scratch.
+This will save you time and effort in promoting your new site by drawing on existing brand awareness.

 Step 3: Choose a WordPress Plan that is Right for You

 The next step in creating your WordPress site is choosing the right subscription plan for you.
 There are three different pricing tiers which you can choose from.
-There is the Personal plan, the Premium plan and the Business plan.
+There is the basic plan, the choice plus, the online store and the pro plan.

-For example, for jamesdesign.blog, we’d probably choose the Personal plan, since it’s primarily aimed at blogging around personal topics.
+For example, we’d probably choose the basic plan for a game design blog since it’s primarily aimed at blogging around personal topics.
 By contrast, an established digital agency like ProfileTree couldn’t manage without advanced features.